• Skip to main content

 2. Cranberry cookies are easy to make; simply mix all ingredients in a bowl, roll the dough into golf-size balls, and bake them.

-3. Did I mention these cookies have the perfect balance of flavor and texture and are impossible to resist?
-They are in a word, magical!
+3. Did I mention that these cookies, like my Oatmeal, Cranberry, Chocolate and Pecan Cookies, and Butterscotch and Chocolate Chip Cookies, have the perfect balance of flavor and texture and are impossible to resist?
+They are, in a word, magical!

 Here’s what you will need: